inferadb/control/docs/overview.md

 - **created_at** (DateTime UTC, required): When certificate was created
 - **created_by_user_id** (Snowflake ID, required): User who created this certificate
 - **last_used_at** (DateTime UTC, optional): Last time this certificate signed a valid JWT
-  - Updated when Management API validates a client assertion signed with this certificate
+  - Updated when Control validates a client assertion signed with this certificate
 - **revoked_at** (DateTime UTC, optional): When certificate was revoked
   - Revoked certificates cannot sign new JWTs
   - Existing JWTs signed with revoked certificates are immediately invalid